Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: The Complete High--Scale Exceptional Lagrangian

 where $f_E^{abc}$ are the $E_6$ structure constants and $g_{E_6}$ is the unified gauge coupling.
 The construction scheme for $E_6$ generators can be built up on the trinification basis of $E_6$ and performing the linear combinations described in Appendix~A.3 of Ref.~\cite{Babu2023Trinification}.
 Explicit matrix realizations for several representations are also available in the \texttt{E6Tensors} package \cite{E6Tensors}.
-The covariant derivative acting on a field in representation $R$ is $D_\mu = \partial_\mu - i g_{E_6} \mathcal{E}_\mu^a T^a_{(R)}$.
-The gauge kinetic term is
+The abelian field is denoted as \(C_\mu\).
+The covariant derivative acting on a field in \(E_6\) representation \(R\) and with \(U(1)_X\) charge \(X_R\) is